By Werner Ruotsalainen on Sun, 11/22/2009

 3.1.7 Hyper Puck by Kieffer Bros. (iTunes, YouTube)

-The trailer / official demo video is HERE
+The trailer / official demo video is HERE; a low-quality singleplayer demo HERE.

 3.1.8 iNinja by Geppetto Inc. (iTunes; lite; YouTube)